 869

-The year 869 is an important milestone for the contemporary worldview, because it made official - by decree - the abolition of the spirit on Earth by the fourth council of the Catholic Church, held in Constantinople.
-Trichotomy, the definition of man as body, soul and Spirit, was then declared heretical.
+The year 869 in the fourth Greco-Latin cultural age is an important milestone for the contemporary worldview, because it made official - by decree - the abolition of the spirit on Earth by the fourth council of the catholic church, held in Constantinople.
+Trichotomy, the definition of Man as body, soul and spirit, was then declared heretical.

 This has had a major influence on how Man sees himself a physical being in a body on the planet Earth which is just a 'speck' in the huge universe, rather than Man as a spirit and the crown of creation and the central goal for the solar system evolution and Man's development into the Tenth spiritual hierarchy.
 See also worldview wars.

-However, Rudolf Steiner describes that this time around 869 also represents the period of the merging of the Two streams of development, see Schema FMC00.113 below, and Christ Impulse - meeting of two streams).
-And this happened in Europe, where a cradle was being developed for the central european culture of the next millenia, see more on Folk souls#Note 1 - Preparation of the central European culture (I)
+Rudolf Steiner describes that this time around 869 also represents the period of the merging of the Two streams of development, see Schema FMC00.113 below, and Christ Impulse - meeting of two streams.
+This happened in Europe, where a cradle was being developed for the central european culture of the consciousness soul in the next millenia, see Central European cultural basin.

-From an epoch view, one can see storylines coming together:
+From an Postatlantean epoch view, one can see storylines coming together:

 Aspects